camunda/camunda-docs/docs/product-manuals/modeler/camunda-modeler/start-instance.md

 title: Start a new process instance
 ---

-Once you have established your [connection to Camunda Cloud](./connect-to-camunda-cloud.md), you can start a new instance of your BPMN diagram via the play icon:
+Once you establish your [connection to Camunda Cloud](./connect-to-camunda-cloud.md), you can start a new instance of your BPMN diagram via the play icon:

 ![start instance icon](./img/start-instance-icon.png)